Karemera01/client/README.md

 Kindly clone or download a zip copy of the app.
 Navigate to client folder.

- Use Docker container to start project

-    sudo docker-compose up

  Use npm to start project
 Download and install Node.js from nodejs.org/en/download/
 Install the latest version of npm.
 This will be useful when running all the build commands.
 Run the following in a command line, either your IDE's Terminal window or in a Windows Command Prompt.